eric-an/blog/_posts/2016-01-27-progress-report.markdown

 I think learning to code serves up the same philosophical challenge.
 Recently, I find myself asking the question, how much do I really know about programming?
 How much more do I have to learn to become a decent web developer?

-That's when I came across this interesting chart created by the [Viking Code School](http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard){:target="_blank", "text-align:center"}:
+That's when I came across this interesting chart created by the [Viking Code School](http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard){:target="_blank"}:

 <img src="{{ site.baseurl }}/img/coding_chart.png" alt="coding_chart" width="440" height="310" style="display: block; margin: 0 auto"/>

 It's pretty self-explanatory and does an excellent job of charting my own progression with learning to code.
-Initially, I found myself soaking up the material and making strong headway in [CareerFoundry](http://careerfoundry.com), a remote bootcamp course - it was like bowling with the guard rails up.
+Initially, I found myself soaking up the material and making strong headway in [CareerFoundry](http://careerfoundry.com){:target="_blank"}, a remote bootcamp course - it was like bowling with the guard rails up.
 I sped through the course in a month and half, when it was supposed to take at least three months.

 By the end, I understood the ecommerce website I had built and could troubleshoot other students' issues - mostly by comparing it to my working code and reflecting back on what problems I had.